The Pros and Cons of Cement Tiles

 Porosity

 Concrete tiles need sealing every 2 to 3 years.
 If not taken care of, they tend to absorb liquids - especially in the case of kitchens and bathrooms.
-So, you need to take extra efforts and clean the tiles as soon as the food spills occur.
+So, you need to make extra effort and clean the tiles as soon as the food spills occur.

 Cold and Uncomfortable